 {

-handle: 'desknet-platforms',
+handle: 'desknet-schedule',

-type: 'li-desknet-platforms',
+type: 'li-desknet-schedule',

 config: {

-placeholder: 'Select a Desk-Net platform or category'
+placeholder: 'Select a Desk-Net platform or category',

 }